ponylang/pony-tutorial/docs/capabilities/reference-capabilities.md

 The code within a single actor is never run concurrently.
 This means that, within a single actor, data updates cannot cause problems.
 It's only when we want to share data between actors that we have problems.

 __OK, safely sharing data concurrently is tricky.
-How do capabilities help?__
+How do reference capabilities help?__

 By sharing only immutable data and exchanging only isolated data we can have safe concurrent programs without locks.
 The problem is that it's very difficult to do that correctly.
 If you accidentally hang on to a reference to some isolated data you've handed over or change something you've shared as immutable then everything goes wrong.
 What you need is for the compiler to force you to live up to your promises.
-Pony capabilities allow the compiler to do just that.
+Pony reference capabilities allow the compiler to do just that.

 # Type qualifiers

 If you've used C/C++, you may be familiar with `const`, which is a _type qualifier_ that tells the compiler not to allow the programmer to _mutate_ something.

-A capability is a form of _type qualifier_ and provides a lot more guarantees than `const` does!
+A reference capability is a form of _type qualifier_ and provides a lot more guarantees than `const` does!

-In Pony, every use of a type has a capability.
+In Pony, every use of a type has a reference capability.
 These capabilities apply to variables, rather than to the type as a whole.
-In other words, when you define a `class Wombat`, you don't pick a capability for it.
-Instead, `Wombat` variables each have their own capability.
+In other words, when you define a `class Wombat`, you don't pick a reference capability for it.
+Instead, `Wombat` variables each have their own reference capability.

 As an example, in some languages you have to define a type that represents a mutable `String` and another type that represents an immutable `String`.
 For example, in Java there is a `String` and a `StringBuilder`.
 In Pony, you can define a single `class String` and have some variables that are `String ref` (which are mutable) and other variables that are `String val` (which are immutable).

-# The list of capabilities
+# The list of reference capabilities

-There are six capabilities in Pony and they all have strict definitions and rules on how they can be used.
+There are six reference capabilities in Pony and they all have strict definitions and rules on how they can be used.
 We'll get to all of that later, but for now here are their names and what you use them for:

 __Isolated__, written `iso`.
 This is for references to isolated data structures.
 If you have an `iso` variable then you know that there are no other variables that can access that data.
 So you can change it however you like and give it to another actor.